Language Sciences at UW–Madison is an interdisciplinary hub for research and collaboration that houses the Linguistics major.

 • apply their analytical abilities beyond the study of linguistics.

 Our undergraduate major emphasizes strong foundational training in the core areas of theoretical linguistics.
-Students also have access to breadth courses in a wide variety of interdisciplinary areas, including first and second language acquisition, language disorders, psycholinguistics, sociolinguistics, historical linguistics, neurolinguistics, philosophy of language, and language endangerment and revitalization.
-Coursework is also available in the linguistics of specific languages or language families, such as Germanic, Spanish and Romance, Chinese, Japanese, and Native American linguistics.
+Students also have access to breadth courses in a wide variety of interdisciplinary areas, including first and second language acquisition, psycholinguistics, sociolinguistics, language and data science, historical linguistics, neurolinguistics, and indigenous language documentation and revitalization.
+Coursework is also available in the linguistics of specific languages or language families, such as American Sign Language, Germanic, Spanish and Romance, Chinese, Japanese, and Native American linguistics.

 Please visit the Language Sciences website for a complete list of our faculty and their areas of interest and expertise.